Avaray/simple-barcode-generator/README.md

 Simple [barcode](https://en.wikipedia.org/wiki/Barcode) generator for frameworks like [React](https://react.dev/), [Preact](https://preactjs.com/), [Qwik](https://qwik.builder.io/), [Svelte](https://svelte.dev/), etc.
 Created to be lightweight and easy to use.

+> Generated 1D barcodes can be extended freely horizontally and vertically.
+By default, they will take on the size of the parent element.
+> 2D barcodes are scalable, preserve aspect ratio and their size depends on width of parent element.

 ## Why to use this library

 - Creates responsive [SVG](https://en.wikipedia.org/wiki/SVG) graphics.